koutilya/visualization/workdata/README.md

 - Is the extracted folder from given .tgz file

 ## lines_submit
--is folder containing outputs zips,files
+- is folder containing outputs zips,files